bwplotka/mimic/README.md

 This projects is to show the idea.
 A good pattern that we believe is valuable for everyone that has to deploy anything on any infrastructure, on high enough scale and in reproducible way.

 *Don't use this implementation if you don't want to*.
-Instead, **be inspired to create your own Golang helpers to generate Configuration, Infrastructure and Deployment definitions from Golang code!**
+Instead, **be inspired to create your own Go helpers to generate Configuration, Infrastructure and Deployment definitions from Go code!**

 Still, this project be maintained and available for your use as a library.

 * Share the Go templates you create.
-* Share the Go onfiguration structs for non-Golang projects.
+* Share the Go onfiguration structs for non-Go projects.
 * Share the Go unit/integration/acceptance tests against certain providers's definitions.
 * Share best practices and your experience!

 So what `GoCodeIt` Go module includes?

-* [x] Minimal [providers](providers) package for config types that are not natively hosted as Golang code OR are not easily importable (yet).
+* [x] Minimal [providers](providers) package for config types that are not natively hosted as Go code OR are not easily importable (yet).
 * [x] Projects:
     * [Infra definitions for Prometheus remote read benchmarks on Kubernetes](projects/prom-remote-read-bench)
     * [(in progress) monioring for website using Dockercompose, Prometheus and Thanos](projects/infra-my-mon)